cs1302uga/cs1302-tutorials/maven.md

    You probably notice that created some starter code for you!
 Here, the `src/main/java` subdirectory is the defualt package location for source code.
-   The `src/test/java` directory is the default package location for unit tests, a topic that will be covered at a later point int time.
+   The `src/test/java` directory is the default package location for unit tests, a topic that will be covered at a later point in time.
 A simple driver class with a fully qualified name of `cs1302.mvn.App` was created for you in `src/main/java/cs1302/mvn/App.java`.
 The last file that you see above, `pom.xml`, contains the configuration settings / metadata for the Project Object Model (POM),